merlot-education/gxfscatalog-library/README.md

 ### Extension

-As we saw in the previous section, the library service methods typically accept some kind of credential subject type, e.g. a basic legal person as defined by Gaia-X or a general service offering.
+As we saw in the previous section, the library service methods typically accept some kind of list of credential subjects, e.g. for a legal participant as defined by Gaia-X or a general service offering.
-We can find the respective models for these types [here](https://github.com/merlot-education/gxfscatalog-library/tree/main/src/main/java/eu/merloteducation/gxfscataloglibrary/models/selfdescriptions/gax).
+We can find the respective models for these types [here](https://github.com/merlot-education/gxfscatalog-library/tree/main/src/main/java/eu/merloteducation/gxfscataloglibrary/models/selfdescriptions/gx).

 Since the catalog allows to specify arbitrary schemas, we can easily extend upon this concept.
-For example, we could define our own schemas that extend the basic legal person found [here](https://gitlab.com/gaia-x/technical-committee/service-characteristics/-/blob/v22.10/single-point-of-truth/yaml/gax-trust-framework/gax-participant/legal-person.yaml?ref_type=tags) with an e-mail address field, generate the respective ttl files and upload them to the catalog.
+For example, we could define our own schemas that extend the basic legal person found [here](https://registry.lab.gaia-x.eu/v1/api/trusted-shape-registry/v1/shapes/trustframework) with an e-mail address field, generate the respective ttl files and upload them to the catalog.

-Since the library has no knowledge of this field yet, we can use simple inheritance and extend upon the `GaxTrustLegalPersonCredentialSubject` model and add it to the annotation of the generic `SelfDescriptionCredentialSubject` for automatic deserialization.
+Since the library has no knowledge of this field yet, we can use simple inheritance and extend upon the `PojoCredentialSubject` model.

 Once we have done this we can use our custom class for all the existing library service methods due to the inheritance.